-Component 3: Theatre Makers in Practice (40% of the qualification)
+Component 3: Theatre Makers in Practice (40% of the qualification) 1hr45 written examination

 - You will practically explore and study The Crucible by Arthur Miller in preparation for your written examination. - Section A of the exam consists of six questions about one extract from the chosen text.